+A. The Port's annual budget is solely a financial plan and does not authorize any capital project.
+Therefore, the Port's annual budget is categorically exempt from the threshold determinaton and EIS requirements pursuant to WAC 197-10-170(7)(c).

+B. Planning & Research

-- A. The Port's annual budget is solely a financial plan and does not authorize any capital project.
-Therefore, the Port's annual budget is categorically exempt from the threshold determination and EIS requirements pursuant to WAC 197-10-170(7)(c). - B. The normal planning and research activities of the Port are included in the SEPA Guidelines' definition of "information collection and research" (WAC 197-10-170(17)).
-As such, these activities are categorically exempt from the threshold determination and EIS requirements. - C. The comprehensive scheme of harbor improvements does not commit the Port to a particular course of action when adopted at a time preliminary to the acquisition of real property by the Port.
+The normal planning and research activities of the Port are included in the SEPA Guidelines' definition of "information collection and research" (WAC 19-10-170(17)).
+As such, these activities are categorically exempt from the threshold determination and EIS requirements.